 That’s not all, you can also be required to pay an equal amount in damages for every dollar of back wages you owe.
 The good news is that complying with FLSA requirements doesn’t have to be difficult, with a little help…

 This is where attorney Michelle Anderson, JD, wage and hour compliance expert, can help.
 Michelle has defended employers in wage-and-hour litigations.
 So, she can show you how to protect your practice.
-During her upcoming online training on Wednesday, August 18th at 1pm ET, Michelle will walk you through how to comply with FLSA requirements, and how you can head off employee wage/hour audits and lawsuits before they occur.
+During her online training, Michelle will walk you through how to comply with FLSA requirements, and how you can head off employee wage/hour audits and lawsuits before they occur.

 - Demystify how to properly classify exempt vs nonexempt employees – every time